So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 6. Revolt Of 1857

-The Revolt of 1857 is an important event in the modern history.
-What started as a sepoy munity went on to become a a major uprising that changed the course of history.
-Even though the British managed to suppress the revolt with brute force, it marks the beginning of the Indian nationalism, which culminated in the independence of India in 1947.
+The Revolt of 1857 is an important event in modern history.
+What started as a sepoy mutiny went on to become a major uprising that changed the course of history.
+Even though the British managed to suppress the revolt with brute force, it marks the beginning of Indian nationalism, which culminated in the independence of India in 1947.
 Such a key event deserves a history project for class 12.
-However, if you find it too vast, feel free to cover selective parts for the project.
+However, if you find it too vast, feel free to cover selective parts of the project.

 Objectives:

-- The project will help you trace the origin of anti-colonial movement in India.
+- The project will help you trace the origin of the anti-colonial movement in India.

-- It will allow you to understand the causes, extent and result of the uprising.
+- It will allow you to understand the causes, extent, and results of the uprising.

 What to Include?